How Financial Spreadsheets Help Entrepreneurs

-Entrepreneur most of the time do not think like a bank and the miss the point here.
+Entrepreneurs most of the time do not think like a bank and the miss the point here.
 That’s when the entrepreneur realizes at some point that the bank is talking a completely different language than them – by focusing solely on these financial ratios – without looking at the bigger picture.
 Well, that’s the bank’s job to protect the interests of their stakeholders and what they are supposed to do.
 The solution to that problem can be very simple.
 The entrepreneur is best advised to put himself in the shoes of the bank and by preparing detailed financial projections before approaching the bank, so he can actually anticipate the view of the bank and fine-tune his proposition to the bank’s needs.
 Therefore, a financial spreadsheet is the starting point to figure out how the bank discussion will go.

 Therefore, investors focus on key metrics of importance to them.
 In many cases, this will be mostly the Internal Rate of Return (IRR) while investors will also want to understand a company’s valuation.
-Therefore, the entrepreneur will have best chances to obtain financing if he shows to the investor how much the return will be and how this return will be linked to important key value drivers of the business.
+Here, the entrepreneur will have the best chances to obtain financing if he shows to the investor on how much the return will be and how this return will be linked to important key value drivers of the business.
 A financial spreadsheet which does the work FOR the investor can be a simple but effective tool to do so.
 The benefits of preparing such a spreadsheet are twofold:

-- The entrepreneur is one step ahead by doing the calculations for the investor for them and has enough time to get all the arguments in place and think about responses to any counter argument
+- The entrepreneur is one step ahead by doing the calculations for the investor for them and has enough time to get all the arguments in place and think about responses to any counter-argument.

 - It sends an important signal to the investor that his needs are understood and that the business will be professionally managed.

-So at the end of the day, a simple spreadsheet becomes a key tool to create trust and prepare for a meaningful discussion.
+So, at the end of the day, a simple spreadsheet becomes a key tool to create trust and prepare for a meaningful discussion.

 Company Valuations all rely on Financial Spreadsheets

 Company valuations, especially when using the Discounted Cash Flow method or IRR analysis, all rely on financial spreadsheets containing several years of cash flow forecasts.
-Such valuations are subjective views regarding the value of a company and heavily depend on their underlying assumptions.
+Such valuations are subjective views regarding the value of a company and heavily dependent on their underlying assumptions.
 As such, its important to build such financial models bottom up and one can simulate how any change in important key assumptions will affect the company’s valuation.
 The better these spreadsheets are structured and the better the company is analyzed, the more meaningful the valuation exercise becomes.
-So its worth to thoroughly research the data which supports or contradicts the assumptions taken and prepare a solid argumentation to defend the cash flow scenario forming the basis for a DCF valuation.
-As a spreadsheet contains a set of formulas, there is full transparency provided how a company valuation is derived.
+So, it’s worth to thoroughly research the data which supports or contradicts the assumptions taken and prepare a solid argumentation to defend the cash flow scenario, forming the basis for a DCF valuation.
+As a spreadsheet contains a set of formulas, there is full transparency provided on how a company valuation is derived.
 Therefore, spreadsheets will remain the key tools for performing company valuations.

 Financial Spreadsheets – they are needed for Scenario Analysis

 The advantage of financial spreadsheets as mentioned before is that they provide full transparency on all calculations.
-All numbers can be traced back to how they have been derived and therefore the financial model becomes traceable.
+All numbers can be traced back to how they have been derived and therefore, the financial model becomes traceable.
 This is now especially useful when one wants to understand the different scenarios.
-The financial spreadsheet now should be structured in a way so that it will be easy to change the key assumptions and run different scenarios.
+The financial spreadsheet should be structured in a way so that it will be easy to change the key assumptions and run different scenarios.

-Scenario analysis can be done where simple, when defining a downside case, a base case and an upside case.
+Scenario analysis can be done when defining a downside case, a base case and an upside case.
 Any financial model will be inaccurate by definition, as it is only a simulation of reality.
-More important than the output is how the model reacts to a different set of assumptions and obtain an in-depth understanding what will happen if a company performs worse or better.
+More important than the output is how the model reacts to a different set of assumptions and obtain an in-depth understanding of what will happen if a company performs worse or better.
 A real estate investor e.g. wants to find out how big would be the cash flow gap if a building is vacated by its current tenant and it will stay empty for 1 to 2 years.
-Depending on the result he will then learn that it might be smarter to lower his rental price expectations earlier than when waiting for two years.
+Depending on the result, he will then learn that it might be smarter to lower his rental price expectations earlier than when waiting for two years.
 A company preparing for a sale requires performing a variety of scenario analysis to simulate the effect of different strategies on the company’s valuation at the time of exit.
-By running those scenarios, the management can figure out different ways forward and will obtain an idea what kind of valuation implications these scenarios have.
+By running those scenarios, the management can figure out different ways forward and will obtain an idea on what kind of valuation implications these scenarios have.

 - Net Present Value as a result of a DCF valuation, the higher the better